Calibration Tools¶

 )

-Multiple properties can be changed using .query_update():
+Multiple properties can be changed using query_update():

 calib_tools.query_update(query, calibrate=False, correct_pileup=False)